Quick Estimate gives you a fast, spend-based snapshot of your carbon emissions using your financial transactions.

 Scope 3 – Other Purchased Goods and Services

-Quick Estimate uses transaction metadata, such as supplier name and description, to assign appropriate emissions factors and identify the likely Scope 3 category.
+Quick Estimate uses transaction metadata — such as account names, supplier names, and descriptions — to assign emissions sources and identify the likely Scope 3 category.

 Quick Estimate vs. a Full GHG Inventory Assessment